THERMOSTATS/RVA/README.md

 &nbsp;

 Let's load in the sample data provided in this package.
-Note that the table containing data must have the geneid set as the rownames and must have column names which match the `sample.id` column of the annotation file.
+Note that the count table containing data must have the geneid set as the rownames and must have column names which match the `sample.id` column of the annotation file.
 &nbsp;